How Technology Is Revolutionizing Business Development: A Guide to Real Growth

 3. Content as a Conversation Starter

-Negotiation is a critical skill.
-It's not about winning at all costs, but about finding a win-win outcome that lays the foundation for a long-term relationship.
-This involves understanding your BATNA (Best Alternative to a Negotiated Agreement), being clear on your value proposition, and knowing when to walk away.
+Negotiation is a delicate dance.
+It's not about winning at all costs.
+It's about finding a win-win that builds a foundation for a great long-term relationship.
+This means knowing your bottom line, being crystal clear on the value you bring, and having the confidence to walk away if the deal isn't right.

 Comparisons: Understanding the Nuances